Montana/travis-oss-equinix-builds-blog/2021-08-07-oss-equinix.md

 ## Conclusion

-Right now it actually doesn’t matter which one of [Arm infrastructures available at Travis CI](https://docs.travis-ci.com/user/multi-cpu-architectures/#multi-cpu-availaibility) you use: all are powered by modern, performant CPUs.
+Right now it actually doesn’t matter which one of [Arm infrastructures available at Travis CI](https://docs.travis-ci.com/user/multi-cpu-architectures/#multi-cpu-availaibility) you use, all are powered by modern, performant CPUs.
 Enjoy faster build times over Armv8 as well, we are sorry to make your coffee and tea breaks shorter!

 ## Where to find out more